 Despite the extremely challenging financial climate, Trustees are determined to press ahead with our approach to school support and improvement and our commitment to delivering on our strategic objectives.

-An initial focus for school support in AY2122 will be to support leadership teams as children and staff return to school following another period of national lockdown.
-Ensuring that schools have an effective recovery curriculum in place in order for gaps in pupils' skills and knowledge to be secured, as well as supporting their emotional wellbeing, to enable children to make good progress.
+A key focus for school support in AY2223 as we start to return to normal practices will be to continue to support leadership teams as they deal with the consequences of the Covid 19 pandemic, in particularly continuing to provide an effective recovery plan, which focusses on having a plan in order for gaps in pupils' skills and knowledge to be secured particularly for younger pupils who had a very disruptive start to school life.
+As well as maintaining an effective emotional wellbeing support plan.

-Additional school improvement will also focus on improving outcomes for pupil premium and SEN students.
+School improvement will also focus on improving outcomes for pupil premium and SEN students.
 Schools will also be supported to review and develop their curriculums so that they are sequenced effectively in order for children to know and remember more, so that knowledge builds over time.
 An enhanced peer review system will be implemented during the year to support self-evaluation and school improvement planning.